DevExpress/DevExtreme.AspNet.Data/README.md

 Its main shortcoming in my use case was a lack of support for Automapper style projections.
 This fork provides those projections and also changes to support the injection of automapper parameters for use in customfilters.

+Available as nuget at NuGet\Install-Package DXAutomap.AspNet.Data -Version 1.12.0

 **********************************************************************************************************************************************

 How to use: